 An internist who originally worked at the jail that House spent the first episode of Season 8.
 After being fired from that job for taking House's advice in treating an inmate, she joins House as fellow in season 8.Played by Odette Yustman.

-Suspiciously Similar Substitute: Of Cameron and Thirteem.
-She specializes in internal medicine, has an unlucky relationship history and very high moral concerns about patient care.
+Suspiciously Similar Substitute: She's basically a heterosexual, non-Huntington's afflicted version of Thirteen.
+In addition to having a very similar physical appearance, both specialize in internal medicine, have an unlucky relationship history and a complicated personal life, and very high moral concerns about patient care.

 Woman Scorned: Patients who cheat on their wives/girlfriends are her Berserk Button, thanks to her own husband having done the same to her.